|Terms & Conditions of Sale

 (9) Room buyers: payment is due on the day of the sale.

-(10) A buyers commission of 16.5% will be added to the knockdown price of each lot.
+(10) Buyers commission of 19.25% will be added to the knockdown price of each lot.
 All lots are sold on a GST inclusive basis (where applicable).

 (13) Payments by cheques/checks/drafts or money orders may be subject to verification and/or clearance.
 Bidders wanting to pay by credit card may be required, at the auctioneers discretion, to provide address/bank details etc for verification before the auction lots are sent, and the auctioneer reserves the right to refuse credit card payment and require payment by other methods.

-(14) Late payment (after 30 days from auction date): A service charge of 3% per month or part thereof will be added to the outstanding amount.
+(14) Late payment (after 30 days from auction date): a service charge of 3% per month or part thereof will be added to amount owing.
 Refer also to clause (25).

 (15) Failure to pay: the auctioneer is entitled to re-sell the lot either publicly or privately and the buyer is then responsible for any deficiency.
 The auctioneer may also proceed against the buyer for breach of contract and/or sell any property belonging to the buyer that may be in the possession of the auctioneer.

-(16) Descriptions in the auction catalogue are made with the greatest care and to the best of the auctioneer's ability.
+(16) Descriptions in the auction catalogue are made with the greatest care, to the best of the auctioneer'sability.
 However they are not to be taken as statements of fact.
-All larger quantities are approximate.
-Catalogue values are taken from the latest editions available to the auctioneer, but are not guaranteed.
+All larger quantities are approximate, while catalogue values are taken from the latest editions available to the auctioneer, but are not guaranteed.

-(17) Lots are available for viewing, prior to the auction, at the premises of Status International.
-Any viewer who damages any item while viewing is liable to pay the auctioneer’s estimate of the value of the item before it was damaged.
+(17) Lots are available for viewing, prior to the auction at the premises of Status International.
+Any viewer who damages any item while viewing is liable to pay auctioneer's estimate of the value of the item before it was damaged.

-(19) Illustrations in the auction catalogue and on our website also form part of the lot description and lots can not be rejected for features visible in the illustrations, such as margins, centring, perforations, cancellations etc. Please note illustrations cannot necessarily be relied upon for exact reproduction of colours.
+(19) Illustrations of single lots in auction catalogue and/or on our website also form part of the lot descriptions and lots can not be rejected for features visible in the illustrations, such as in stamps: margins, centering, perfs, cancels etc, and as in coins: scratches, uneven edges or tone, cracks etc. But illustrations can not necessarily be relied upon for exact reproduction of colour.

-(20) Items described as having defects/faults/imperfections/blemishes etc are not returnable on account of these or any other factor relating to their condition.
+(20) Items described as having defects/faults/imperfections/blemishes etc are not returnable on account of these or any other factors relating to their condition.

-(21) Postally used covers/cards can be expected to show some wear from their travels or from opening (ie: filing folds, backflap or edge faults etc).
-Blocks or sheets of stamps may have some perf separations, or marginal faults while any multiples may have folding between stamps.
+(21) Postally used covers/cards etc can be expected to show some wear from their travels or from opening (ie: filing folds, backflap or edge faults etc).
+Blocks or sheets of stamps may have some perf separations, or marginal faults.
 Unless severe such will not be mentioned, and are not grounds for return.

-(22) Single lots that are proven to be not as described must be returned within 3 days of receipt, in the same condition as received.
-If an item has been altered in any way, the buyer has no right of return, unless the auctioneer has agreed in writing to such alteration (immersion in water or chemicals, removal of hinges/remainders, addition or removal of marks of any kind, etc).
+(22) Single lots that are proven (to the auctioneers satisfaction) to be not genuine or not as described may be returned within 3 days of receipt, in the same condition as received.
+If an item has been altered in any way, the buyer has no return rights unless the auctioneer has agreed in writing to such alteration (immersion in water or chemicals, removal of hinges/adhesions, addition or removal of marks of any kind).

-(23) Lots stated to contain collections, accumulations, ranges etc with more than ten stamps/items and/or any undescribed items are sold strictly "as is" and must be taken with all faults and description errors (if any), and by reason of the foregoing the buyer of any such lot shall have no right of rejection or return.
-Similarly single lots described "as is " are not returnable for any reason.
+(23) Lots stated to contain a collection/accumulation/range etc with more than 10 items and/or any undescribed material are sold strictly 'as is' and must be taken with all faults and description errors (if any).
+Therefore, the buyer of any such lot has no right of rejection or return.
+Our description of lots are as per our catalogue/website, while any owner's descriptions/notations inside an auction lot do not form part of our description.
+Also items visible in scans on website but not mentioned in our descriptions are not guaranteed in any way.

 (24) No lot can be rejected if the buyer, or his agent, had inspected the lot before the auction.